Gene gets a speeding ticket...

 I slowed to approximately 65 mph, noting that I was holding up traffic in the left lane behind me and having looked intensely for a speed sign since my arrival on I-24, to no avail.

 (Note: The reason I was travelling in the left lane, a legal lane for my travel, was that the right lane was packed full of trucks and cars travelling at 65 to 70 mph with only feet between them.
-So, being a professional driver, I remained in the left lane where I had about 300 yards (900 feet) of clear interstate lane ahead of me.)
+So, being a professional driver, I remained in the left lane where I had about 300 yards (900 feet) of clear interstate lane ahead of me.)"To my knowledge"?
+How could you not have knowledge of being given a speeding ticket?

 It should also be noted that the very next day, I came into a construction zone South of Olive Branch, Mississippi that shut an entire lane down, unlike the situation in Tennessee which left all lanes to run freely.
 Highway 78 had a interstate corridor setup and had a speed limit of 70 mph, so you see that it is very reasonable for a professional driver to expect to travel 70 mph in a construction zone when knowing nothing of the expected speed for that construction zone and wanting to cruise with traffic in order not to become a slower moving traffic hazard until the speed expectation is known.